Jebmcw/2d-side-scroller-/README.md

 ## General Information
-- Who you’re working with (you and your team members)?
+- Team Members:
 - Blake Woods
 - Mustafa Chambers
 - Seth Leifheit
 - Fernando Martinez
 - Abel Guzman

-- What you’re creating? - We are creating a 2d side scroller.
+- For this project we are creating a 2D side-scrolling video game using the Python library, Pygame.
-- Who you’re doing it for - We are doing this for people who enjoy old style video games like 2d side scroller.
+- We are creating this game for people who enjoy retro style video games like Mario.
-- Why you’re doing this, the impact or change you hope to make? - Our team chose a side-scroller for its classic appeal, embracing the challenge of innovating within a beloved genre, fueled by our passion for gaming.
+- Our team chose to make a side-scroller for its classic appeal, embracing the challenge of innovating within a beloved genre, fueled by our imagination and our passion for gaming.

 ## Technologies Used
+- Programming Language - Python
-- Tech 1 - Godot
+- Python Library - Pygame
-- Tech 2 - ChatGpt
+- IDE - VSCode
-- Tech 3 - Github
+- Repository - Bitbucket

 ## Features